Person using a smartphone to send a message

 A good rule of thumb: for time-sensitive requests, three to four business days is a reasonable window before following up.
 For non-urgent matters — a proposal, a general enquiry, an introduction request — a week is more appropriate.
 For job applications and cold outreach, five to seven business days is the norm before a first follow-up.

 There's also a limit to how many times you follow up before accepting that the non-response is itself an answer.
 One follow-up is professional.
 Two is sometimes warranted.
-Three or more, absent a genuinely unusual circumstance, tips into territory most people find annoying.
+Three or more, absent a genuinely unusual circumstance, tips into territory most people find annoying — and can damage your relationship with the person more than the original non-response would have.

 Timing Your Follow-Up Strategically